High school (grades 9-12) · Orlando, FL

 What is the racial and ethnic makeup of Workforce Advantage Academy Charter?

-The largest demographic group at Workforce Advantage Academy Charter is African American at 67.4%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Workforce Advantage Academy Charter is African American at 67.4% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Workforce Advantage Academy Charter?